angular/angular/aio/content/blocks/core/defer.md

 <h2>Prefetch</h2>

-Triggers prefetching of the defer block used in the `@defer` parameters.
-Separate multiple prefetch triggers with a semicolon.
+Configures prefetching of the defer block used in the `@defer` parameters, but does not affect rendering.
+Rendering is handled by the standard `on` and `when` conditions.
+Separate multiple prefetch configurations with a semicolon.

 ```html
 @defer (prefetch on <trigger>; prefetch when <condition>) {